Template for lab expectations in EEE.docx

 Group meetings

 Most groups have a weekly group meeting where people from the group present their recent results in an informal setting with feedback from the group.
-This is a great opportunity to gain experience presenting and developing ideas with others.
+This is a great opportunity to gain experience in presenting and developing ideas with others.
 Some groups also have a journal club where they discuss papers.

 Feedback

 If you are having problems with non-compliance of your advisor to these guidelines, you can contact any faculty member on the Graduate Committee.
-The members of this committee as of Spring 2023 are: